goyalarchit/elm-dagre/README.md

    4. Favor symmetry and balance.
 This aesthetic has a secondary role in a few places in our algorithm.
 3. A minimalistic rendering/drawing api for drawing graphs.
 The api supports
    1. Adding Onclick Events
-   2. Customising the aesthetics of nodes and edges.
+   2. Customising the aesthetics of nodes and edges etc.

 ## Overview